panicmechanic/ZMD/Readme.md

 #Done:
+- Fixed check_run_effects to properly remove effects, display them correctly.
+Also made function message player when lethal effect is no longer true.
 - Fixed check_run_effects to reset turns_passed to 0 when effect is removed.
 - Added roll_for_effect to allow fighters to apply an effect to another fighter.
 - Added poison bar, moved dungeon level to char info